abhinavsanjaysharma/HCPD/README.md

 Linkam.py is the most up-to-date commented file, and is designed to do temperature dependent IV measurements, interfacing both with the temperature controller and the SMU.

+NOTE!
+Any code using the Linkam SDK must be run using the command prompt!
+Running it via Spyder WILL result in an ERROR.

 ## --- Laser diode controller ---

 Laser diode control is achieved using pyvisa: https://pyvisa.readthedocs.io/en/latest/